Image Denoising Using the Geodesics' Gramian of the Manifold Underlying Patch-Space: Introduction

+The geodesic distance matrix is transformed into its Gramian matrix by double centering.
 Eigenvalues and eigenvectors of the Gramian matrix of a dataset explain the geometric structures of the dataset \cite{gajamannage2015a, Bahadur2019}.
-Thus, those eigenvalues and eigenvectors are used to reduce the dimensionality of high-dimensional datasets in Dimensionality Reduction methods such as \cite{Gajamannage2019,gajamannage2019a,SGE}.
+Thus, those eigenvalues and eigenvectors are used to reduce the dimensionality of high-dimensional datasets in Dimensionality Reduction methods such as \cite{gajamannage2021,SGE}.
 Bigger the eigenvalue of the Gramian, more prominent the features presented by that eigenvalue and its eigenvector.
 As the noise in an image is less prominent than that of the texture or cartoon, the big eigenvalues and their eigenvectors are dominated by the texture, while the smaller ones mostly represent the noise.
 Thus, we utilize a subset of fewer eigenvectors of the Gramian matrix to construct the noise-free patches.
-We merge these noise-free patches to generate the noise-free version of the original noisy image.
-Since our method performs the denoising task using the Gramian matrix of the shortest graph distances mimicking the manifold geodesics, we name our method as \emph{Geodesic Gramian Denoising} and abbreviate as \emph{GGD}.
+Usage of fewer prominent eigenvectors of the Gramian matrix is similar to hard thresholding or Wiener filtering on the wavelet domain in BM3D, thresholding to define the sparsity on the dictionary in KSVD, and empirical Bayes thresholding on the wavelet coefficients in BWD.
+Finally, we merge these noise-free patches to generate the noise-free version of the original noisy image.
+Since our method performs the denoising task using the Gramian matrix of the shortest graph distances mimicking the manifold geodesics, we name our method as \emph{Geodesic Gramian Denoising} and abbreviate it as GGD.

 Our paper is organized as follows: First, we provide the detailed information and theory associated with the development of GGD in Sec.~\ref{sec:method}.
-Then, we analyze and compare the performance of GGD against benchmark denoising methods with respect to both the input parameters and different levels of corruption in Sec.~\ref{sec:analysis}.
+Then, we analyze the sensitivity of GGD with respect to its parameters and compare the performance of GGD against benchmark denoising methods with respect to both the input parameters and different levels of corruption in Sec.~\ref{sec:analysis}.
 Finally, we provide a summary along with conclusions in Sec.~\ref{sec:conclusion}.
-Table~\ref{tab:nomenclature} states the notations used in this article along with their descriptions.
+Table~\ref{tab:nome} and Table~\ref{tab:abrv} state the notations and abbreviations, respectively, used in this article along with their descriptions.